circonus/irondb-docs/api/read-text.md

  * `uuid` : The UUID of the check to which the metric belongs.
  * `metric` : The name of the metric for which to pull data.

+### Headers
+ * `x-snowth-advisory-limit: <integer>|none` (optional)
+   * `integer` A positive integer specifying the number of matching results to return.
+If the header is set to -1 or "none", the service will not limit the result set.
+If the header contains any other value or is not present, the default of 10,000 will be used.

+### Outputs

+If the result limit is reached, results will be truncated and a response header, `x-snowth-results-limited`, will be returned, set to 1.

 ## Examples

 ```